rodolphe37/pwa-react-project/README.md

 ### Customization of the application

-**Create one .env file at the root of the application or rename the env.local.example file at the root application to .env.local only**
+**Rename the env.local.example file at the root application to .env.local only**

-The .env.local file like this if you want seeing my ASCII face :smirk: :
+:smirk: :